esmaydogdu/esmaydogdu/README.md

 ### Currently

 Building with JavaScript frameworks and design systems.
-Experimenting with vector databases, shaders, threeJS.
+Learning, experimenting with ML, vector databases, shaders, threeJS.

 _With plenty of tree-staring for good measure_